 to encourage and facilitate interdisciplinary research into all aspects of contacts between Ireland and the German-speaking countries

 to create a forum of discussion for interested parties, in the form of seminars, guest lectures and conferences

 to co-ordinate and encourage the compilation of Irish material on Austria, Germany and Switzerland and German language material on Ireland as a resource base for researchers

 to increase knowledge about German-speaking countries, their societies and cultures as well as Irish-German relations in the region, and further promote mutual understanding

-Joint Directors of the Centre are Joachim Fischer and Gisela Holfter.
+Director of the Centre is Prof Gisela Holfter, deputy director is Prof Joachim Fischer.
 Members of the Centre are academic staff in both the University of Limerick and Mary Immaculate College, Limerick, who work in the area of Irish-German Studies.
 The Centre also has a number of external members working in other Irish and German institutions.